zachwang1992/UI_Testing/README.md

 - User is still on login page by clicking back button in browser after logging out to login page (passed)
 - User can update password by clicking lost password link (passed)

+Test Scenarios are also described in Gherkin in test_scenarios/login.feature.

 ## Running the test
 ### Prerequisites
 in linux system